Warum Kokosnektar gesünder ist als Industriezucker

 • Amino acids : All nine essential amino acids – important for muscles, cells and the immune system

-👉 These ingredients are completely missing in industrial sugar!
+👉 These ingredients are completely absent from refined sugar!

 Coconut nectar contains all nine essential amino acids that our body cannot produce itself.